MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL.md

 ---

 <a name="Exercise1"></a>
-## Exercise1: Create a storage account
+## Exercise 1: Create a storage account

 The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, creating containers, and managing access keys.
 In this exercise, you will use the portal to create a storage account.
 Then you'll create a pair of containers: one to store images uploaded by the user, and another to store image thumbnails generated from the uploaded images.